Farooqui dynasty: Raja Ali Khan / Miran Adil Khan Faroqi IV

-Bahadur Khan
+Khizar Qadir Khan (Bahadur Shah Faroqi )

-Raja Ali Khan was succeeded by his son Qadr Khan (or Khizr Khan according to Ain-i-Akbari) who took the title of Bahadur Shah.
+Raja Ali Khan was succeeded by his son Qadir Khan (or Khizr Khan according to Ain-i-Akbari) who took the title of Bahadur Shah.
 In a meeting with Akbar's emissary Abu'l Fazl, he refused to join Mughal army in person.
 Again, in January 1599 when prince Daniyal reached Burhanpur, he refused to meet him.
 Later, he took refuge in the Asirgarh fort and started preparation for war.
-On April 8, 1599 Akbar reached Burhanpur.
+On April 8, 1599, Akbar reached Burhanpur.
 He sent Abdur Rahim Khan-i-Khanan to lay siege to Asirgarh and appointed Abul Fazl as governor of Khandesh.
-On December 10, 1600 Bahadur Shah surrendered to Akbar but the fort was still held by his general Yakut Khan.
+On December 10, 1600, Bahadur Shah surrendered to Akbar but the fort was still held by his general Yakut Khan.
 Asirgarh fell to the Mughals only on January 17, 1601 Khandesh was annexed to the Mughal empire.
 Prince Daniyal was appointed viceroy of the Subah.
 Bahadur Shah was taken prisoner and he died later in Agra in 1624.